 The Lenovo ThinkPad X1 Carbon is like a painting.
 It doesn't change, but every time you go back to it, you find something new to marvel at.
 And in the world of laptops, the Thinkpad X1 Carbon is a masterpiece.
 An improvement upon the ThinkPad X1 Carbon 6th Gen, the X1 Carbon 7th Gen is an excellent option for business users who are frequently on the go.

-But the ThinkPad X1 Carbon isn't just an enterprise notebook: We don't hesitate recommending this machine to everyday consumers, too, who will appreciate the laptop's bright, vivid 14-inch display, long battery life, fast performance and immaculate build quality.
+But the ThinkPad X1 Carbon isn't just an enterprise notebook: We don't hesitate to recommend this machine to everyday consumers, too, who will appreciate the laptop's bright, vivid 14-inch display, long battery life, fast performance and immaculate build quality.
 If you can afford its hefty price, there are few, if any, laptops as capable as the X1 Carbon.
 That's why it's featured on our best business, best ThinkPad and best Lenovo laptop pages, to name a few.

-Lenovo ThinkPad X1 Carbon price and configuration options
+Lenovo ThinkPad X1 Carbon price and configuration